oncokb/oncokb-annotator/README.md

 #### Individual CNA
 You can also list copy number alteration individually by specifying `-f individual`, please see examples [HERE](data/example_individual_cna.txt).

+Note: CnaAnnotator only supports somatic variants.
+Germline annotation is not supported.

 Get more details on the command line using `python CnaAnnotator.py -h`.

 ### Fusion
 OncoKB™ offers to annotate functional fusions.
 The fusion format for intragenic deletion is `GENE-intragenic` or `GENE-GENE`.
 For other fusions, please use `GENEA-GENEB` or `GENEA-GENEB Fusion`.

+Note: FusionAnnotator only supports somatic variants.
+Germline annotation is not supported.

 Get more details on the command line using `python FusionAnnotator.py -h`.